SO3UFormer: Learning Intrinsic Spherical Features for Rotation-Robust Panoramic Dense Prediction: Introduction

-Our main contributions are summarized as follows: \begin{itemize} \item We identify the root cause of rotation fragility in panoramic segmentation: the coupling of absolute coordinate embeddings with measure-inconsistent aggregation. \item We propose \textbf{SO3UFormer}, a rotation-robust spherical Transformer that improves robustness by combining gauge-aware relative geometry, quadrature-consistent spherical attention, and the removal of gravity-dependent biases. \item We design a suite of \emph{SO(3)}-friendly operators, including geometry-consistent multi-scale down/up sampling, reinforced by a rotation-consistency regularizer. \item We establish a new benchmark protocol using the \textbf{Pose35} dataset.
-Extensive experiments show that SO3UFormer dramatically improves robustness under full 3D rotations, reducing catastrophic failure and achieving 70.67 \emph{mIoU} in the \emph{SO(3)} out-of-distribution (OOD) stress test. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We identify the root cause of rotation fragility in panoramic dense prediction: the coupling of absolute coordinate embeddings with measure-inconsistent aggregation. \item We propose \textbf{SO3UFormer}, a rotation-robust spherical Transformer that improves robustness by combining gauge-aware relative geometry, quadrature-consistent spherical attention, and the removal of gravity-dependent biases. \item We design a suite of \emph{SO(3)}-friendly operators, including geometry-consistent multi-scale down/up sampling, reinforced by a rotation-consistency regularizer. \item We establish a new benchmark protocol using the \textbf{Pose35} dataset.
+Extensive experiments show that SO3UFormer dramatically improves robustness under full 3D rotations, reducing catastrophic failure and achieving 70.67 \emph{mIoU} in the \emph{SO(3)} out-of-distribution (OOD) stress test. \item We demonstrate that the same intrinsic design generalizes beyond the primary benchmark, reproducing the collapse-versus-stability pattern on a second real-world dataset (Matterport3D) and on panoramic depth estimation, indicating that the rotation robustness stems from the geometric formulation rather than from any single task or dataset. \end{itemize}